$H(\textrm{div})$-conforming Finite Element Tensors with Constraints: Notation and background

+We begin with the geometric decomposition of the Lagrange element.
 The following geometric decomposition of Lagrange element is given in~\cite{ArnoldFalkWinther2009} without proofs.
 As it is the foundation of other geometric decompositions in later sections, we present it using our notation and provide a detailed proof.
 We refer to~\cite[Fig. 2.1]{ArnoldFalkWinther2009} for an illustration of this geometric decomposition.
+For the $0$-dimensional face, i.e., a vertex $\texttt{v}$, we understand that $\int_{\texttt{v}} u \dd s = u(\texttt{v})$ for $1\in \mathbb P_r(\texttt{v})=\mathbb R$.